Haverholme Priory, Lincolnshire, 8 July 1848

 “Oh… we tried.
 I wanted to have children… but, no matter.
 My parents are dead.
 I’ve no children to keep me here.
 My brothers and sisters are scattered all over the world.
 I have only my husband to forsake.”

 “And your friends,” Kate corrected.
 “We’ll miss you, and mourn your passing.
-Lord George will miss you terribly.”
+Lord Winchilsea will miss you terribly.”

 “Yes, but he can marry again.
 Father more children.
 He only had a son with his first wife.”